victorzhrn/Statistical-Analysis-on-Possible-Target-in-Terre-Haute/README.md

 ```

 # Result
-After acquired all necessary information, the criteria for determination of whether Target should open a store in Terre Haute area is to compare number of stores where median income exceeds Terre Haute area median income and the number of stores where median income does not exceed Terre Haute area median income.
+After acquired all necessary information, the criteria for determination of whether Target should open a store in Terre Haute area is to compare number of stores where median income exceeds Terre Haute area and the number of stores where median income does not exceed Terre Haute.

 ```r